Brassie: Today

 In the 1980s TaylorMade-Adidas came up with a model range of metal woods and to push the market launch they gave their clubs historic names.
 So the Brassie came back named as the Taylor Made Tour Brassie (Wood No. 2).

 Tour Brassie by Adams

-In the 1990s Adams introduced the Tight Lies Tourbrassie as a low lofted fairway wood named STRONG 2.
+In the 1990s Adams introduced the Tight Lies Tour Brassie as a low lofted fairway wood named STRONG 2.

 Today's 2 woods generally have a loft between 14° and 11° and they have a smaller clubhead than the modern drivers.
 Some of the newest 2 wood models are named Mini Drivers (Taylor Made Mini Driver, Callaway Mini Driver) by manufacturer.